-There are currently three versions of Javelin for Mac: (1) for old Mac OS 10.6 systems, (2) Mac systems with OSX 10.7-10.9 (up to 10.12.4) and (3) a version specifically for OSX 10.12.4 and later - now called Javelin3.
-All versions available as a downloadable DMG file from this websitehere, or for the older version (2) direct from the Mac APP Store facility
+There are currently three versions of Javelin for Mac: (1) for old Mac OS 10.6 systems, (2) Mac systems with OSX 10.7-10.9 (up to 10.12.4) and (3) a version specifically for OSX 10.10 and later - Javelin3.
+All versions available as a downloadable DMG file from this website our: javelin downloads page, or for the older version (2) direct from the Mac APP Store facility

 Apple Mac and Linux users can use DrumlinPublisher and associated software tools (notably our AdminApp program) with the help of virtualisation software or dual-boot solutions (such Apple's Bootcamp) that allow Windows to be used on Apple or other hardware.
 The Parallels Desktop virtualization software works well and is the option we now recommend.

 As Apple state: "Boot Camp comes with every new Mac, and it lets you run Windows natively - as if your Mac were a PC.
 If you want to run Mac OS X and Windows side by side, you can purchase Parallels Desktop for Mac or VMware Fusion.
 Install one of these applications, along with the Windows Installation CDs, and you can run the occasional Windows program right next to your Mac applications, without having to restart." source: Apple Corp website

 We use Parallels ourselves...
 Users have reported working with:

 Linux platforms (such as Ubuntu):